 We are fortunate to have a vibrant community of customers who remain committed to our mission to provide access to fresh, organic produce in a sustainable way.
 But this winter has been difficult, not only for us, but for many small businesses in the Boston area.

-Topics: produce delivery, Recipes, CSA, Winter Produce, Newsletter, Eat Local, Organic Grocery Add-Ons, Fresh From the Farm, deep root organic coop, boston organics, Organic Grocery Delivery Boston, New England Local Fruits and Vegetables, miscellaneous, New England Winter Cooking
+Topics: produce delivery, Recipes, CSA, Eat Local, Organic Grocery Add-Ons, Fresh From the Farm, deep root organic coop, boston organics, Newsletter, Organic Grocery Delivery Boston, New England Local Fruits and Vegetables, Winter Produce, New England Winter Cooking, miscellaneous

 Doug Coldwell and Happy Valley Organic's organic herb production has slowed slightly, but this week we have lots of fresh-cut organic thyme from his solar powered greenhouses in Whately, MA.